cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("panelaggregation")` aggregates business
     tendency survey data (and other qualitative surveys) to time series at various aggregation levels.
-- `r pkg("mapStats")` does automated calculation
-    and visualization of survey data statistics on a color-coded map.
 - `r pkg("rtrim")` implements functions to study trends and indices for monitoring data.
 It provides tools for estimating animal/plant populations based on site counts, including occurrence of missing data.